 Are you one of many women who are skeptical about weight loss for a fear that losing too much weight will reduce the size of your butt?
 You might even be one of the "lucky" ones who are naturally thin yet still carrying a gut or a muffin top with little to no butt action.
 In either case, you’re probably wondering how you can lose weight in specific areas like your midsection without losing it anywhere else, especially your butt.
 This is an understandable concern; after all, the butt is partially compromised of fat.

 As you may have already noticed, your butt grows when you gain weight, introducing a set of voluptuous curves that you’d probably like to keep.

-Now, pear-shaped women are different, as they tend to have naturally slim waists and carry most of their weight in their butt, hips and thighs.
+This is especially true when you have an apple shape, tending to carry most of your weight in the breasts, midsection and abdomen.
+Unfortunately for the apple shape, the butt fat is usually the first thing to go during weight loss.
+Now, pear-shaped women are different, as they tend to have naturally slim waists, carrying most of their weight in the butt, hips and thighs.
 Although pear-shaped women may also lose some of their butt fat during weight loss, it’s usually not a huge concern.

 Regardless of whether you have an apple or a pear shape, it’s important to understand that fat loss will inevitably lead to a reduction in your butt size.
 While spot reduction isn’t possible when it comes to fat loss, lucky for you, I have a three-step solution that’ll help you lose weight in your midsection without losing a significant amount from your butt.

 1. REgulary Lift Weights